• Skip to primary navigation

 How to Improve A Scrapbooking Cabinet Zone

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: May 12, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

-Recently, I shared my scrapbooking cabinet and how I turned it from unused armoire to a standing scrapbooking station.
+Recently, I shared my scrapbooking cabinet and how I turned it from an unused armoire to a standing scrapbooking station.
 Feel free to see it here.
-These days, I am doing more crafts than scrapbooking so I wanted to update my station to incorporate the stuff I am using now to improve my scrapbooking cabinet.
-This way it will include my other crafting supplies.
+I do more crafts than scrapbooking these days, so I wanted to update my station to incorporate the stuff I am using now to improve my scrapbooking cabinet.
+This way, it will include my other crafting supplies.
+This week, I will share the improvements I made to my Scrapbooking cabinet.
+Let's begin.

 Organize the small craft items into their own compartments

 First, I found that I had a lot of little things that needed a home.
-So I repurposed this bead bin organizer and added the items that I had to it.
+So I repurposed this bead bin organizer and added the items I had to it.
 This helped me see right away that I didn't need to keep the mess of the small items in one bin.

 Use dividers bins with lid for Small Craft Items